ssieb/esphome_components/growatt/README.md

 # Growatt inverter modbus interface

 A configured uart component is required.
 A configured modbus component is usually optional.
+It will be automatically created.

 Example:
 ```yaml